 Legislation (HB 599) adopted by the state in April requires the Florida Department of Transportation to develop by July 1, 2013 a freight mobility and trade plan that includes policies and investments that promote CNG, liquefied natural gas and propane to reduce transportation costs for businesses and residents.

 Nopetro won't be without competition as it brings its CNG network to market.
-Earlier this year the natural gas marketing unit of Delaware-based Chesapeake Utilities Corp. and Wise Gas Inc. said they plan to jointly develop a series of CNG fueling stations in Florida and along the East Coast to serve both municipal and private-sector fleets (see NGI, April 16).
-And Florida-based Waste Pro USA has committed to a $100 million program to develop a network of CNG refuse hauling trucks and the fueling stations to support them.
+Earlier this year the natural gas marketing unit of Delaware-based Chesapeake Utilities Corp. and Wise Gas Inc. said they plan to jointly develop a series of CNG fueling stations in Florida and along the East Coast to serve both municipal and private-sector fleets (see Daily GPI, April 12).
+And Florida-based Waste Pro USA has committed to a $100 million program to develop a network of CNG refuse hauling trucks and the fueling stations to support them (see Daily GPI, April 20).
 Waste Pro operates in 70 locations in Florida, Georgia, South Carolina, Alabama, North Carolina, Louisiana and Mississippi.

-Nopetro was one of eight applicants, along with the city of Atlanta and six other commercial operators, that submitted proposals to AGL Resources' Atlanta Gas Light Co. to build up to nine new CNG fueling stations throughout Georgia under a program authorized by state regulators last year (see NGI, June 4).
-Atlanta Gas Light announced on Thursday that it has executed service agreements with the city and three commercial operators -- Premier Transportation, Colonial Group Inc. through its Enmark subsidiary) and the Langdale Company -- to open a total of five CNG fueling stations across the state.
+Earlier this year Nopetro was one of eight applicants, along with the city of Atlanta and six other commercial operators, that submitted proposals to AGL Resources' Atlanta Gas Light Co. to build up to nine new CNG fueling stations throughout Georgia under a program authorized by state regulators last year (see Daily GPI, May 31).
 The first station is slated to open in mid-2013.